How to Provide Enrichment in a Cat Garden

 Cat-Friendly Plants and Flowers

 There are many plants that are toxic to cats.
 The list of poisonous plants to avoid include lilies, English Ivy, Tulip bulbs and Chrysanthemums.
-Root through your borders and flower beds and remove any plants that could result in a very ill cat.
+Root through your borders and flower beds and remove any plants that could result in an ill cat.

 Plant Healthy Treats